tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

 }
 ```

 So our nested blocks are wired up!
 The `FeaturesList` block renders another set of `Feature` blocks.
 There's no limit to the amount of nesting you can do.
-Although, we recommend keeping it < 3 levels deep to minimize confusion in the UX.
+Although, we recommend keeping it less than three levels deep to minimize confusion in the UX.

+Although it works, we need to add styles to make this fit with the rest of our demo — let's do that next.